3.14.2. Rules for adding attributes to ground transport items

 In the “Routes” fields, enter the route number for each type of transport that uses that stop.Attention.

-For rules on selecting which public transport routes to plot on YME, as well as rules for creating routes and adding attributes to them, see section 22.214.171.124.
+For the rules for selecting public transport routes that are applied to the People’s Map and the rules for creating and attributing them, see Section 18.104.22.168.
 Rules for creating public transport routes and adding attributes to them

 Enter route numbers one at a time.
 They are selected from a list that automatically includes numbers of routes for every type of transport vehicle that pass through the area within two kilometers of that stop: